tari-labs/tari-university/src/preface/style-guide.md

 ### Spelling

-Use the United States (US) spelling standard.
+As per the United States (US) spelling standard.
 The applicable dictionary is Merriam-Webster Online [[1]].

 ### Quotation Marks